Greg Frankson

 Since 2004, A. Gregory Frankson, OCT, B.Ed., has been featured in numerous audio recordings, videopoems, TV programs, public speeches, articles, and literary journals.

 Greg appears in six anthologies, including the award-winning collection The Great Black North, published four poetry collections (Cerebral Stimulation, Lead on a Page, A Weekly Dose of Ritallin, and Cerebral Confections), and edited the critically acclaimed AfriCANthology: Perspectives of Black Canadian Poets.
-His debut full-length work of creative nonfiction, Alphabet Soup, will be published by Dundurn Press in 2025.
+His debut full-length work of creative nonfiction, Alphabet Soup: A Memoir in Letters, will be published by Dundurn Press in January 2025.

 Greg is a 2012 national poetry slam champion, a 2013 inductee to the VERSe Ottawa Hall of Honour, Best Author in the 2021 ByBlacks.com People’s Choice Awards, and won Best of the Blog 2022 on All Lit Up for his essay "Black Poets Across Canada."
 He is the past poet laureate of the International Initiative for Mental Health Leadership.
 He appeared on CBC TV’s Canada’s Smartest Person and is the former poetic commentator on Here and Now Toronto on CBC Radio One.

 Greg is the CEO of Voice Share Inc., which helps individuals and teams strengthen their inclusive leadership and effective communication skills, and also works as an independent consultant on inclusive leadership, effective communication, and workplace retention.
-He serves on the board of King's Trust Canada and is a long-serving elected alumni member of the Queen's University Council.
-He is also a co-founder of AfriCANthology Canada, which produces BlackLit Durham, the Canadian Black Literary Festival, and other projects that highlight and amplify the stories of Black Canadians.
+He recently served on the board of The King's Trust Canada and as a long-serving elected alumni member of the Queen's University Council.
+He is also the artistic director and lead producer of BlackLit Durham, the Canadian Black Literary Festival, and other projects based in the eastern Greater Toronto Area that highlight and amplify the stories of Black Canadians.

 Greg holds Bachelor of Arts and Bachelor of Education degrees from Queen's University, a Certificate in Coaching for Performance and Mentorship from Ontario Tech, and completed the 4 Seasons of Reconciliation certificate through the First Nations University of Canada.